Cheng Ying-yao: Political career

 In the mid-2000s, Cheng headed the Kaohsiung City Government's Bureau of Education.
 He later served two terms as leader of the Democratic Progressive Party-affiliated New Frontier Foundation.

 Cheng was named Minister of Education in Cho Jung-tai's incoming cabinet on 12 April 2024.
 At the time of his appointment to the Executive Yuan, Cheng held no party affiliation.

+On 8 January 2026, Cheng was sanctioned by the Taiwan Affairs Office of the People's Republic of China as a "diehard "Taiwan independence" separatist" for "organising the compilation of ‘Taiwan independence’ textbooks, poisoning the minds of young people on the island and obstructing cross-strait educational exchanges and cooperation".